Tom joined haysmacintyre in 2009 from a top ten audit firm, after qualifying as a Chartered Accountant in 2004.

 Tom is also a member of the firm’s Technical team and advises clients and colleagues on technical auditing and financial reporting issues.
 This role sees him attend Financial Reporting Council (FRC) and Institute of Chartered Accountants in England and Wales (ICAEW) seminars and other technical courses.
 He writes technical guidance and articles for haysmacintyre.

 Outside of work, Tom is a fan of live comedy, a keen cricketer and sometime golfer.
 A keen runner having raised thousands of pounds for the Sands charity by completing the London Marathon, he hopes to do so again.

 Lee heads up our Care Charities subsector and has worked in the not for profit sector for nearly two decades.
-Lee's portfolio consists of care charites, independent schools and a range of other charitable oranisations.
+Lee's portfolio consists of care charities, independent schools and a range of other charitable organisations.

 Lee focuses his service on statutory audit and accountancy, but also ensures his clients respond to their compliance responsibilities and assists with technical accounting treatments.
 He leads financial system and internal controls reviews, financial due diligence, as well as financial best practice and governance matters with a variety of charities.

 As a regular speaker at sector events, Lee also leads many of our popular trustee training sessions annually.
 Some of his specialist topics include accounting and reporting, fraud, and financial governance.